p3l6/blog/content/site/icon/index.md

 ---
 title: Icon
+description: The boat logo used on this site, and as my profile avatar
 ---

 {% assign images = site.static_files | where_exp: "item", "item.path contains 'assets/icon' and item.extname == '.svg' or item.extname == '.png'"  %}